bmink/sls/README.md

 and SLS -- automatically within a few minutes).
 The UI itself is done via a CGI program that is served via lighttpd.

+SLS has a few more tricks up its sleeve:

+* Display a random selection of all as well as of newly added albums.
+* Display a random selection of all as well as of new, "albums to listen to".
+  For SLS an "album to listen to" is any unsaved album that has at least one track favorited and that has at least three tracks.
+* Automatically unset "repeat" in the player.
+I find it highly annoying that Spotify constantly re-enables the "repeat" button in the player.
+Perhaps this is what most users want and certainly this helps Spotify's streaming numbers.
+  I prefer the player to stop at the end of an album though.
+Luckily, Spotify's Web API can control this setting.
+So I run a cronjob to unset the repeat setting every minute.